katherine-enos-google/spark-on-k8s-operator/docs/quick-start-guide.md

 $ helm install incubator/sparkoperator --namespace spark-operator --set sparkJobNamespace=default
 ```

-Installing the chart will create a namespace `spark-operator` if it doesn't exist, and helm will set up RBAC for the operator to run in the namespace.
-It will also set up RBAC in the `default` namespace for driver pods of your Spark applications to be able to manipulate executor pods.
-In addition, the chart will create a Deployment in the namespace `spark-operator`.
-The chart's [Spark Job Namespace](#about-the-spark-job-namespace) is set to `""` by default, in which case it will not set up RBAC.
-The chart by default does not enable [Mutating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for Spark pod customization.
+The chart installation process checks for and creates the `spark-operator` namespace if it does not exist.
+Helm sets up role-based access control (RBAC) to allow the operator to run in the `spark-operator` namespace.
+Helm also sets up RBAC in the `default` namespace, to allow the driver pods of your Spark applications to manipulate executor pods.
+In addition, the chart creates a Deployment in the `spark-operator` namespace.

+The chart's [Spark Job Namespace](#about-the-spark-job-namespace) is set to `""` by default, in which case it does not set up RBAC.
+By default, the chart does not enable [Mutating Admission Webhook](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) for Spark pod customization.
 When enabled, a webhook service and a secret storing the x509 certificate called `spark-webhook-certs` are created for that purpose.
 To install the operator **with** the mutating admission webhook on a Kubernetes cluster, install the chart with the flag `enableWebhook=true`:

 ```bash
 $ helm install incubator/sparkoperator --namespace spark-operator --set enableWebhook=true
 ```

-Due to a [known issue](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control#defining_permissions_in_a_role) in GKE, you will need to first grant yourself cluster-admin privileges before you can create custom roles and role bindings on a GKE cluster versioned 1.6 and up.
-Run the following command before installing the chart on GKE:
+Due to a [known issue](https://cloud.google.com/kubernetes-engine/docs/how-to/role-based-access-control#defining_permissions_in_a_role) in GKE, you must grant yourself cluster-admin privileges before you can create custom roles and role bindings on GKE cluster versions 1.6 and higher.
+Run the following command before you install the chart on GKE:

 ```bash
 $ kubectl create clusterrolebinding <user>-cluster-admin-binding --clusterrole=cluster-admin --user=<user>@<domain>
 ```

-Now you should see the operator running in the cluster by checking the status of the Helm release.
+Check the status of the Helm release.
+The operator should now be running in the cluster.

 ```bash
 $ helm status <spark-operator-release-name>